Save 40% when you buy the entire hair kit. See the kit

 Many chemical treatments can damage the outer layer of your hair shaft, leaving you with brittle hair and a dry scalp.

 In addition to conditioning regularly, you can help to relieve dry hair and avoid unwanted frizz by applying a hair mask.
 Our Rapid Repair Hair Mask is designed to condition your hair deeply and improve hydration in just five minutes.
+Our guide also discusses all the benefits of a hair mask for hair loss.

 Traction alopecia usually first develops as flesh or white-colored bumps around your hairline.
 It can eventually lead to permanent hair loss, as the hair follicles in areas of your scalp subjected to pressure suffer from mechanical damage that prevents new hairs from growing.